marinednadude/OSU-Library-Preparation-Sequencing/OSU-Library-Preparation-Sequencing-BeBOP.md

 1. Bring the AMPure XP beads to room temperature.

 #### Procedure
-Amplicons were then cleaned by AMPure XP beads to purify amplicon away from free primers and primer dimer species following the Illumina 16S Preparation Guide instructions:
+Amplicons were then cleaned by AMPure XP beads to purify the amplicon away from free primers and primer dimer species following the Illumina 16S Preparation Guide instructions:

 1. Centrifuge PCR1 plate at 1,000 × g at 20°C for 1 minute.
 3. Vortex AMPure XP beads for 30 seconds.
-4. Add an appropriate volume of beads to a disposable well depending on the quantity of samples to be processed.
+4. Add an appropriate volume of beads to a disposable well, depending on the quantity of samples to be processed.
 4. Add 20 µl of beads to each PCR1 product using a multichannel pipette.
 Change tips between columns.
 5. Mix by aspirating and expelling 10x times.
-6. Incubate on lab bench for 5 minutes.
+6. Incubate on the lab bench for 5 minutes.
 7. Place the plate on a magnetic plate for 2 minutes or until the supernatant has cleared.
-8. Keep PCR1 plate on magnetic plate and remove and discard the supernatant using a multichannel pipette.
+8. Keep PCR1 plate on the magnetic plate and remove and discard the supernatant using a multichannel pipette.
 Change tips between samples.
-9. Keep PCR1 plate on magnetic plate and add 200 µl of freshly prepared 80% ethanol to each sample well using a multichannel pipette.
+9. Keep PCR1 plate on the magnetic plate and add 200 µl of freshly prepared 80% ethanol to each sample well using a multichannel pipette.
 10. Incubate on magnetic plate for 30 seconds.
 11. Carefully remove and discard the ethanol supernatant.
-10. Repeat steps 9-11 performing a second ethanol wash.
+10. Repeat steps 9-11, performing a second ethanol wash.
 11. Use a P20 multichannel pipette with fine pipette tips to remove excess ethanol.
-11. Air‐dry samples for 10 minutes keeping the PCR1 plate on the magnetic bead stand.
+11. Air‐dry samples for 10 minutes, keeping the PCR1 plate on the magnetic bead stand.
 12. Remove the PCR1 plate from the magnetic stand and then add 52.5 µl of 10 mM Tris pH 8.5 to each well using a multichannel pipette.
 13. Mix by aspirating and expelling 10x times.
 14. Incubate on lab bench for 2 minutes.
 15. Place the plate on the magnetic stand for 2 minutes or until the supernatant has cleared.
 16. Transfer 50 µl of the supernatant from the PCR1 plate to a new labeled 96‐well PCR plate.

 This is a safe stopping point.
-Plate can be sealed and stored at ‐20°C for up to a week.
+Plates can be sealed and stored at ‐20°C for up to a week.

 ##### Quality control
 No quality control is conducted.